herejia/mellon/README.md

 ## Requirement
 ### Hardware
  * Raspberry PI (mine is a B+ running Raspbian)
- * Parking gate opening remote control (taped on the edge on my balcony)
+ * Parking gate opening remote control (taped on the edge of my balcony)
  * Power MOSFET

 ### Software